Buzz Johnson: Karia Press

 Having learned about publishing and printing, Johnson set up the small venture Karia Press as an outlet for black and progressive writers.
 Among his early publications was the one for which he is particularly noted, "I Think of My Mother": Notes on the Life and Times of Claudia Jones (1984; ISBN 978-0946918027), which Johnson himself compiled — the first book on journalist and activist Claudia Jones, who had been largely forgotten at the time.

 Though operating with meagre resources, Johnson managed to command respect for his publishing imprint.
 The Voice newspaper noted:

 "Fiercely independent and fearless, his Karia Press, which he ran virtually single-handed, was an autonomous voice challenging neo-colonialism, injustice and all forms of discrimination, as well as promoting self-awareness, culture and the arts.

 With very little money, the publisher managed to box above its weight, publishing more than 50 books during a period when so-called 'Third World' publishing enjoyed its heyday of speaking truth to 'First World' power; demanding international human rights, an end to Apartheid, social justice.

 Karia managed to more than hold its own alongside John la Rose's New Beacon Books, Eric and Jessica Huntley’s Bogle L'Ouverture, Allison and Busby, and Karnak House, the other pioneering black publishers."

 The press published influential titles dealing with community relations in the UK, including Lord Gifford's independent report into the Broadwater Farm uprising, The Broadwater Farm Inquiry (1986), followed by Broadwater Farm Revisited (1989).
+Names on Karia's international list include Chris Searle, Merle Collins, Elean Thomas, Richard Hart, George Lamming, Bernard Coard, Ralph Gonsalves, Amos Ford, Brother Resistance, Hollis Liverpool, Sekai Nzenza, Eintou Pearl Springer, Jacob Ross and Marika Sherwood.

 Activism

 Johnson continued his concern with the struggles of Black people in Britain and elsewhere, as Chris Searle has written: "I first met him when we were both involved in the campaign to free the trade union militant and organiser of the unemployed, Desmond Trotter of Dominica, who had been framed on a murder charge and condemned to hang by the neocolonial government of Patrick John, much dominated by the Geest and Cadbury/Schweppes monopolies which owned most of the island's banana, cocoa and citrus plantations.
 We worked closely with Liberation (formerly the Movement for Colonial Freedom) and frequently met at its north London office in Caledonian Road....
 Trotter was eventually reprieved and released, largely through intense international pressure, in April 1976."

-Johnson worked closely with such organisations as Caribbean Labour Solidarity (CLS), Liberation, and the Institute of Race Relations and was involved with the setting up of the Claudia Jones Organisation of Stoke Newington, founded in 1982 to provide support for women and families of African-Caribbean heritage, Hackney Black People's Association, supplementary schools and community advice centres.
+Johnson worked closely with such organisations as Caribbean Labour Solidarity (CLS), Liberation, and the Institute of Race Relations and was involved with the setting up of the Claudia Jones Organisation of Stoke Newington (founded in 1982 to provide support for women and families of African-Caribbean heritage), Hackney Black People's Association, supplementary schools and community advice centres.

 Johnson was also an original member of the award-winning Ebony Steel Band in London.